-Education and Environment Initiative7
+Education and Environment Initiative

-The Education and the Environment Initiative (EEI) curriculum use select K-12 California academic content standards to promote mastery in science and history-social science, using the environment as a context for learning.
+The Education and the Environment Initiative Curriculum (EEI) was adopted by the SBE in 2010.
+The standards promote mastery in science and history-social science, using the environment as a context for learning.

 The EEI curriculum connects to a wide variety of instructional practices such as outdoor education, field studies, community-based activities, and service-learning.
 Many agencies, institutions, and organizations throughout California-including California State Parks-have identified themselves as providing programs and materials that can be used in conjunction with the EEI curriculum.